-Pata Tim features tender, gelatinous pork hock cooked in a slightly sweet and savory sauce with the aromatic touch of star anise.
-With a pressure cooker, this comforting dish can be prepared more quickly, making it an ideal meal for any occasion.
+Pata Tim is all about slow-cooking pork hock until it’s super tender and almost melts in your mouth.
+It’s cooked in a rich, slightly sweet and savory sauce with star anise.
+Using a pressure cooker, you can prepare this fast and easy meal, making it perfect for any occasion.

 Jump to: